-- 1 Select the channel or group you wish to call. - 3 Check that the channel is free (green LED is off). - 4 Press and hold the PTT key to transmit.
+- Select the channel or group you wish to call. - 2 Check that encryption is on (the encryption symbol is showing in the display). - 3 Check that the channel is free (green LED is off). - 4 Press and hold the PTT key to transmit.